CSALabsAutomation/azure-cosmosdb-lab/steps/02_load-data-into-cosmos-db-with-dmtool/documentation.md

     ![click ](./assets/02-target_info.jpg "Select connection string and collection")

-1. Click on Next and skip the Advanced settings.You will see Summary popup.
+1. Click on Next and skip the Advanced Configuration.You will see Summary popup.

     ![click ](./assets/02-dtui_summary.jpg "Confirm import settings ")